Information from Hankuk University of Foreign Studies

 Autumn term: September–December

-Spring term: February–June
+Spring term: March–June

 All international students will automatically be enrolled in the National Health Insurance Service (NHIS).
 Cost is approx: 50 South Korean Won per month.
 This enrolment is mandatory and only in few cases an application of exemption of the NHIS is approved.